 Earn enough FanDuel Points (FDPs) in a month and you will qualify for free entry into one of our monthly freeroll contests.
 We run bronze, silver, gold and platinum contests with a range of prizes.
 The more FDPs you earn the more freerolls you get into.

 We usually run the freerolls sometime between the 3rd and the 7th of the month after FDPs are accumulated, so FDPs earned in May would get you into the freerolls running early June.
 Full details of FDPs and freeroll dates can be found on our FDPs page.

 If you registered within the past 48 hours, submit a support ticket explaining your situation and including the promo code which you are trying to use.
 We'll manually apply it to your account.
-If you've been on FanDuel for longer than that, you aren't eligible for promo codes, because they're intended for use by new players only.
+Promo codes are only intended for use by new players.

 We frequently offer bonuses to newly depositing users, for referring other users and for other marketing purposes.
 These bonuses will go into your pending bonus account and will turn into real cash as you play money games on FanDuel.
 Once they have been earned into your account they are available to play games or withdraw.